raunakkapoor/hugo-amplify-website/content/post/2021-10-14-USA-Oregon-trip.md

 {{< youtube -HcQdb2spRY >}}

-Now we finally arrived at the splendid Oregon coastline.
-First stop was Heceta Head Lighthouse State Scenic Viewpoint and nearby beach.
-When we reached Heceta Head Lighthouse was closed so we spent wonderful time at the beach.
-Water was so clean and cold, every moment there was mesmerizing.
-We ate our packed dinner at the beach by watching the sunset.
-It was really best moment of our trip.
+After that finally arrived at the splendid Oregon coastline.
+First stop was Heceta Head Lighthouse State Scenic Viewpoint and nearby beach area.
+When we reached Heceta Head Lighthouse, it was closed so we spent wonderful time at the beach.
+Water was so clean and cold, every moment we spent there was mesmerizing.

+{{< youtube 2ekx2Geba5I >}}

+We ate our packed dinner at the Neptune State Scenic Viewpoint watching the sunset.
+It was really the best moment of our trip. {{< alert success >}}
+**Tip**: Neptune State Scenic Viewpoint is one of the best place to see the sunset.
+Very less crowd, clean beach and perfect full view of Sunset make it breathtaking.
+{{< /alert >}}

+{{< youtube m6Qyg9PH9NI >}}

 ##### Accommodation
-- Since we moved toward Smith rock state Park, we decided to call it a day near Prineville, OR 97754.
-Lots of good hotels options are available here.
+- After a beautiful day we spend night at Dublin House Motel -Yachats, Oregon.
+There are multiple good hotels in Yachts and all of them are near to beaches.

 ## Day 5 - Oregon Coastline, Aquarium & Canon Beach
+So we finally reached to last day of our trip.
+We enjoyed every bit of last four days and wanted to make last day memorable.

 ##### Accommodation
 - Since we moved toward Smith rock state Park, we decided to call it a day near Prineville, OR 97754.
 Lots of good hotels options are available here.